epang22/pcglobal/README.md

 You can find the location of your xtal and EMdatapathname folders at: ~/.config/EMsoft/EMsoftConfig.json

-Feel free to email me at epang22@gmail.com if you have any questions/difficulties/suggestions.
+Feel free to email me at epang@mit.edu if you have any questions/difficulties/suggestions.